kaleguy/formiojs-client/docs/README.md

 This repo has a couple of examples of forms created from form.io JSON and displayed with the formio.js form renderer.

+There is also a couple of examples of the Form.io form builder, which you can use to add a form designer to your apps.

 [Live Docs/Demo Site](https://kaleguy.github.io/formiojs-client)